What's Behind Your Recurring Dreams?

 Posted November 14, 2014 | Reviewed by Devon Frye

 This is a common example of a recurrent dream that an individual may experience, perhaps during times of stress or change, or even throughout their life.
-Recurrent dreams are often comprised of typical dream themes (click here to read more about what these are).
+Recurrent dreams are often comprised of typical dream themes.
 What differs about recurrent dreams is that they are experienced frequently and repetitively in one individual’s life, whereas typical dream themes refer to the universal or inter-individual commonness of dream themes.

-Recurrent dreams occur in between 60 and 75 percent of adults, and more often in women than men (Zadra, 1996).
+Recurrent dreams occur in 60-75% of adults, and more often in women than men (Zadra, 1996).
 The common themes include: being attacked or chased, falling, being stuck, being late, missing or failing an exam, and even losing control of a car.
 Theoretically, recurrent dreams are assumed to reveal the presence of unresolved conflicts or stressors in an individual’s life.
-This is corroborated by findings that recurrent dreams are usually accompanied by negative dream content, and that they are associated with lower psychological well-being (Zadra et al., 1996).
+This is corroborated by findings that recurrent dreams are usually accompanied by negative dream content and that they are associated with lower psychological well-being (Zadra et al., 1996).

 Recurrent dreams often start at a young age but can begin at any time, and typically persist for the rest of one's life.
 The theme of missing an exam, to take one example, commonly begins during college years, when the stress of performing well may be more intense than ever before.
 However, this theme may then carry forward as a recurring dream for many years, even as one moves on to a career.
 The “missing the exam” dream may reappear the night before an important job interview or an evaluation at work.
 The circumstances may change, but the same feelings of stress, and the desire to perform well, can trigger the relevant recurrent dream.